dapr/components-contrib/tests/conformance/README.md

 ## Adding new AWS component in github actions

 1. For tests involving aws components we use a service account to provision the resources needed.
 If you are contributing a brand new component you will need to make sure our account has sufficient permissions to provision resources and use handle component.
-A Dapr STC/Maintainer will have to update the service account so contact them for assistance.
+A Dapr STC member will have to update the service account so contact them for assistance.

 2. In your component yaml for your tests you should set the component metadata properties `accesskey` and `secretkey` to the values of `${{AWS_ACCESS_KEY_ID}}` and `${{AWS_SECRET_ACCESS_KEY}}`.
 These env values will contain the credentials for the testing service account.